joe-zyc/ECE1779_Team_Project/README.md

 2. **Motivation**

   We chose this project because everyone has used websites like AutoTrader or FB Marketplace to browse for and buy used vehicles and we have all faced similar experiences with private dealers, excessive ads and spam, leading to an inefficient and unsatisfactory experience.
-OpenMotor was created to address these problems, and create an easy, safe and efficient used car marketplace, for both buyers and sellers.
+OpenMotor was created to address these problems and create an easy, safe and efficient used car marketplace, for both buyers and sellers.

 3. **Objectives**